stephen-cohen/qqual/README.md

 8. GC (%)
 9. Number of Ns

-And it should be quick - it takes about 1 second to run on my computer.
+And it should be quick - it takes about 1 second to run for a 100 Mbase assembly on my computer.

 # compiling
 I have included a generic Makefile so you should be able to install via: